-Celia Woodsmith is a GRAMMY Nominated performer, vocalist, and songwriter.
-Influenced by artists such as John Prine, Janis Joplin, Patsy Cline, and Mahalia Jackson she has molded her own vocal style that can be described as "one of a kind: gritty, muscular, folksy and intimate sometimes all at once" (Bluegrass Situation).
-A fixture of the New England roots scene, she has been hailed by the Boston Globe as "Unvarnished and intimate (...) but then sounds like she's about to part the Dead Sea".
+Celia Woodsmith is a GRAMMY Nominated performer, vocalist, percussionist, and songwriter.
+With a style that can be described as "one of a kind: gritty, muscular, folksy and intimate sometimes all at once" (Bluegrass Situation) she has been a fixture of the New England Roots Music scene since 2005.

 In 2016 Woodsmith took a hiatus from touring to write, listen, and reflect about her years on the road.
-With her husband she biked 1.700 miles from Geneva, Switzerland to Vlorë, Albania, completing a physical task that she "never dreamed she could accomplish".
-In that time off she was able to write and record for her debut solo record "Cast Iron Shoes".
-Recorded in New York City, at The Seaside Lounge in Brooklyn, NY the album combines raw, roots-rock with heart-searing songs like "Sicily" which paint a solemn picture of the global refugee crisis.
+During that time she bicycled 2,000 miles from Geneva, Switzerland to Vlorë, Albania.
+Post hiatus, she released her solo record "Cast Iron Shoes".
+The all original album combines raw, roots-rock with heart-searing songs like "Sicily" which paint a solemn picture of the global refugee crisis.
 When not on the road with Della Mae, Woodsmith performs with roots-rock band Say Darling and has released two albums of original music with them.

 She currently lives in Kittery, ME with her husband and dog.
 Amidst touring full-time with Della Mae, she teaches songwriting, singing, stage craft and guitar.